Wasserstein Conditional Independence Testing: Conditional independence testing via binning

 \end{rem*} \begin{example} Let us see how the preceding theorem caches out in a more specific instance, where we have made more specific regularity assumptions on the random variables $X$, $Y$, and $Z$, and the distributions $z\mapsto\mathcal{L}_{(X,Y)|Z=z}$ and $z\mapsto\mathcal{L}_{X|Z=z}\otimes\mathcal{L}_{Y|Z=z}$.
 Whatever the case, if we are to employ an expectation bound or concentration inequality (or analogous substitutes) that require some additional regularity assumptions, we must check that those regularity properties are preserved when we pass from $z\mapsto\mathcal{L}_{(X,Y)|Z=z}$ and $z\mapsto\mathcal{L}_{X|Z=z}\otimes\mathcal{L}_{Y|Z=z}$ to the binned distributions $j\mapsto\mathcal{L}_{(X,Y)|Z\in V_{j}}$ and $j\mapsto\mathcal{L}_{X|Z\in V_{j}}\otimes\mathcal{L}_{Y|Z\in V_{j}}$ (since it is more natural to impose regularity assumptions on the (unbinned) conditional distributions $\mathcal{L}_{(X,Y)|Z=z}$, $\mathcal{L}_{X|Z=z}$, and $\mathcal{L}_{Y|Z=z}$).

-Here, consider the case where $X$ and $Y$ are both compactly supported inside a ball of radius $D$ inside $\mathbb{R}^{d_{X}}\times\mathbb{R}^{d_{Y}}$, and assume that $d_{X}+d_{Y}\geq3$.
+Here, consider the case where $X$ and $Y$ are both compactly supported inside a ball of radius $D$ inside $\mathbb{R}^{d_{X}}\times\mathbb{R}^{d_{Y}}$, and put $d=\min\{3,d_{X}+d_{Y}\}$.
 Therefore we have access to the expectation bound of Dereich et al. stated in Theorem \ref{thm:expectation bound}, and the concentration inequality of Weed \& Bach stated in Proposition \ref{prop:concentration}; let us check that the requisite assumptions for these two bounds are stable under binning.
-(For discussion of the case where $d_{X}+d_{Y}=2$, we refer the reader to Example \ref{exa:d=00003D2} Appendix \ref{sec:extras}.)